Salomón de la Selva: Biography

 By winter 1914-15 he met Rubén Darío in New York City and accompanied him to a conference offered at Columbia University on February 4, 1915.
 In New York, 1918, he published his first book of poetry: Tropical Town and Other Poems which was written in English.
 He frequented the literary circles of young New York poets with figures such as Stephen Vincent Benét and Edna St. Vincent Millay with whom it was said he had a love affair.
-From 1917-1918, de la Selva served as a soldier in World War I serving the British forces, enlisting in the U.S. army on June 5, 1917.
+From 1917 to 1918, de la Selva served as a soldier in World War I serving the British forces, enlisting in the U.S. army on June 5, 1917.
 He was able to draw from his experiences on the battlefield to inspire future works, specifically El soldado desconocido (The Unknown Soldier), written in Spanish and illustrated by Diego Rivera, which was published in Mexico in 1922.
 Around this time in 1922 he was also romantically involved with American author Katherine Anne Porter.
 He associated himself with the American labour movement and became secretary to labor union leader Samuel Gompers.

 Between 1925 and 1929 he lived in Nicaragua and dedicated himself to the local syndicalism activism of laborioust tendency.
 He urged the affiliation of the Nicaraguan Worker's Federation (Federación Obrera Nicaragüense) to the Panamerican Worker's Central (Central Obrera Panamericana), which was affiliated to the American Federation of Labor.
-In this time, he married Carmela Castrillo and had two children, Carmelita de la Selva Castrillo (1925-1931) and Salomón de la Selva Castrillo (1927).
+In this time, he married Carmela Castrillo and had two children, Carmelita de la Selva Castrillo (1925–1931) and Salomón de la Selva Castrillo (1927).
 His daughter Carmelita was born whilst de la Selva served as the director of newspaper Nicaragua Libre of the Nicaraguan Patriotic League and perished in the earthquake which shook Managua on March 31, 1931.
 By 1930 he had published articles supporting Augusto César Sandino published in San José, Costa Rica through different media such as the Diario de Costa Rica and Repertorio Americano of Joaquín García Monge. and in 1935 he moved to Mexico City, where he was able to influence Mexican politics; along with his brother Rogelio de la Selva, he was advisor to President Miguel Alemán Valdés.
 In 1933, a son of de la Selva's, Juan, is born in Panama to actress Betty Schroeder.
 Whilst in France, as a Nicaraguan ambassador for the Government of President Luis Anastasio Somoza, he died on February 5, 1959, in Paris.